St Kilda Football Club: 2000–2011: wooden spoon to premiership contender

-2012–present: Post grand finals struggles and rebuild
+2012–present: post grand finals struggles and rebuild

 The years after the departure of Ross Lyon did not prove fruitful for St Kilda.
-They failed to make the finals in 2012 for the first time since 2007 and continued poor performances ultimately culminated in the club finishing last in 2014.
-Despite this, the 2013 season marked a historic moment for St Kilda and the AFL, when St Kilda hosted the first premiership match outside of Australia in New Zealand.
+They failed to make the finals in 2012 for the first time since 2007 and continued poor performances that ultimately culminated in the club finishing last in 2014.
+Despite this, the 2013 season marked a historic moment for St Kilda and the Australian Football League when St Kilda hosted the first premiership match outside of Australia in New Zealand.
 Following the 2013 season, senior coach Scott Watters was sacked.
 On 14 November, former Port Adelaide director of coaching Alan Richardson was announced as new senior coach for the next three years.

 Following further poor performances in the 2018 and 2019 seasons, Richardson was advised that his contract would not be renewed for 2020.
 As a result, he resigned from his position as senior coach.
 Assistant coach Brett Ratten took over as caretaker coach.
 After winning three of the season's last six games, Ratten was appointed permanent senior coach in September 2019.
 During the 2019 trade period, four high-profile players requested a trade to St Kilda and many discussions were held with other players looking to move.

-In the shortened 2020 season, the club managed 10 of a possible 17 wins to qualify for their first finals series since 2011.
+In the COVID-19-shortened 2020 season, the club managed 10 of a possible 17 wins to qualify for their first finals series since 2011.
+During the finals campaign, St Kilda would defeat the Western Bulldogs in an elimination final by 3 points, bringing the first finals victory to the club since 2010 preliminary final against the same opponent.
+Richmond would later defeat St Kilda by 31 points in the semi-final, ending their campaign.
+In the following 2021 season, the club would decline in performance, leading to the club finishing 10th with only a 10–12 record.
+In the 2022 season, after starting at an impressive 8-3 record by round 11, the club would then win only three of their last 11, leading to an 11-11 record, finishing 10th once again.
+On October 14, 2022, senior coach Brett Ratten would be sacked by the club.
+Former St Kilda coach Ross Lyon would be reinstated as senior coach for the 2023 season.